sirenard/BoundML/README.md

 # What is boundml ?

 BoundML is a toolbox to evaluate and compare branch and bound solvers.
-It allows to easily develop new machine learning based (or not) branching strategies for the Branch and Bound.
+It allows to easily develop and compare new machine learning based (or not) branching strategies for the Branch and Bound.

 It comes with several submodules: